-For conveyors where damage caused by trapped foreign objects is a problem, fitting a conveyor belt that has been specifically engineered to resist such damage is invariably the most costeffective solution.
+For conveyors where rip, tear and impact damage is a problem, fitting a conveyor belt that has been specifically engineered for the task is invariably the most cost-effective solution.
 Specialist belts such as Dunlop UsFlex and Dunlop Ultra X will provide much longer lifetimes because that is exactly what they have been designed to do.